Information for pharmacists on becoming an approved supplier of PBS subsidised items.

 Temporary closure of a pharmacy

-If you need to close your pharmacy for a short time due to fire, flood, renovations, illness, you must apply to us for endorsement to deactivate your pharmacy approval.
+If you need to close your pharmacy for a short time due to renovations or illness, you must apply to us for endorsement to deactivate your pharmacy approval.
 Any pharmacist that closes their pharmacy without obtaining endorsement to deactivate their approval is at risk of having their approval cancelled.

 Deactivation guidelines outline the circumstances in which we may be prepared to endorse an application to deactivate a pharmacist's approval.